MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-365-defender-security-integrate-azure-content.md

 There are important services that are presented in the diagram.
 Some of those services, such as Network watcher and Application Insights, are focused on capturing information from specific services.
 Some of them, like Log Analytics (also known as Azure Monitor Logs) and Microsoft Sentinel, are core services because they can collect, store, and analyze information from various services, regardless of whether they're network, compute, or applications services.

 The central part of the diagram has two layers of security services.
-There's also one layer with specific Azure monitoring services that are integrated through Azure Monitoring (on the left side of the diagram).
+There's also one layer with specific Azure monitoring services that are integrated through Azure Monitor (on the left side of the diagram).
 The key component of this integration is Microsoft Sentinel.

 The diagram shows the following services in **Core Monitoring Services** and in the **Monitor** layer: